 Walking in winter: tips for making the most of your adventure

-There are so many wonderful walks to experience in Winter on the Cradle Coast and there's something incredibly special about bundling up and venturing out to explore even when the elements are variable.
+There are so many wonderful walks to experience in winter on the Cradle Coast and there's something incredibly special about bundling up and venturing out to explore even when the elements are variable.
 For the adventurers, wilderness seekers and fresh air finders, here's a few tips for making your winter walking days nothing short of top notch.

 1. Have a plan

 Everything is better when you have a plan.
-Because many of our walks are some distance apart and in the winter the hours of daylight are limited, it's always a good idea to get up early and hit the road with a plan.
+Because many of our walks are some distance apart and in the winter when the hours of daylight are limited, it's always a good idea to get up early and hit the road with a plan.
 We have many short walks in the Cradle Coast, as well as longer ones that can take the better part of a day.
 Depending on what your ability and desire is for the day, you will definitely get the most of it when you have a plan.👌🏼

 2. Layer up!

 It goes without saying... the weather in winter can be very hit and miss, and occasionally fairly harsh.
 Though on any given day you can experience all four seasons, it doesn't make the exploration any less exciting.
 As a rule of thumb in any season in Tasmania, we recommend layering up.
 What does this mean exactly?
 Wear layers that can keep you warm in different temperatures.
 Merino wool is a great layer to use because it does exactly what you need it to: keeps you warm when you're cold and cool and when you're warm.
 It's also a good idea to pack a down jacket and waterproof layer in case you get one of our famous "surprise" downpours.
 Also in your daypack, be sure to bring a beanie, gloves and an extra dry layer in case you sweat through the one closest to your body.
-Once sweat cools, it can send your body temperature down, so it's always good to swap layers if that has happened.😊
+Once sweat cools, it can send your body temperature down, so it's always good to swap layers if that happens.😊

 3. Always pack snacks